-So you are getting married and you have the task of speaking at your own wedding (aka the groom speech)… because you are the groom of course.
+So you are getting married, and you have the task of speaking at your wedding (aka the groom speech)… because you are the groom of course.
 While there are different styles and formats to this, I am going to share (in my opinion) a simple, easy to follow guide that hits all the points needed.
 Mix that with having a bit of a laugh, making it memorable and meaningful.
 To top it all off with a few public speaking hints to make not just your day… but your speech a successful and memorable groom speech.
+I have been a groom, best man (spoken on those occasions) and helped guided others in delivering a great wedding speech.
 This blog post is written by a man for a man.

 Start Your Groom Speech By Thanking your new Father in Law

 Traditionally the order of speeches are as follows – Father-in-law, the best man then yourself.
 As he just spoke before you, it is always nice to acknowledge him for his kind words and for any help given towards the wedding.

 Now you move on to your new family/ now in-laws (mother, father and any brothers/sisters).
 You should start this off by saying some nice things about them.
 It could be on things such as how welcoming they were if you asked for their blessing and their support and so on.
 I talked about how they helped me coordinate the surprise engagement.

 Time to talk about your own family and how they raised you into becoming the person you are today.
 This can also include other people who also had a hand in raising you such as grandparents or someone who is not related but a parental figure.
 Make it meaningful, and you will hit a home run with the crowd but also not too soppy that everyone starts to cry.